 Publication in the journal is subject to payment of an article processing charge (APC).
 The APC serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons license.

-The APC for this journal is currently $750 USD, discounted from the full rate of $1500 USD.
-This introductory rate is available for a limited time.
+The APC for this journal is currently $750 USD.
 There is no charge for News and Views.

 The article processing charge (APC) is payable only if your article is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.